East of Eden ESL Lesson Plan [Free PDF]

 Present students with moral dilemmas similar to those faced by characters in East of Eden.
 In pairs, students take on the roles of different characters and engage in roleplay discussions about how they would approach these ethical challenges.
 This activity promotes critical thinking and language use in real-life scenarios.

-See also The Great Gatsby Lesson Plans [Free PDF]
+See also David Goes to School ESL Lesson Plan [Free PDF]

 Reading and Writing: Symbolism Analysis